sachahjkl/js_canvas_experiment/README.md

 To control how much strain I apply on the rendering loop each cycle, I use a slider that controls how many random squares we draw for each frame.

-## Signal's implementation
+## Signals implementation in JS

-To manage the state of the app, I use a homemade signal implementation.
+To manage the state of the app, I use a homemade signals implementation.
 You can find the code in the [lib.js](./lib.js) file.
-To
 This greatly simplifies the code and makes it easier to reason about the (not so complex) state of the page.
 It allows me to have a single source of truth to coordinate updates to the state.

+NB: This is a very simple implementation.
+I'm not sure if it's the best way to do it.
+I'm open to suggestions.
+(And more importantly, it might not be the best solution for performance)

 A native Javascript implementation of signals is currently being evaluated in a TC39 proposal. see [Propose signals](https://github.com/tc39/proposal-signals)